HASBRO SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against H...

-NEW ORLEANS, Nov.
-15, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2025 to file lead plaintiff applications in a securities class action lawsuit against Hasbro, Inc. (NasdaqGS: HAS), if they purchased the Company's shares between February 7, 2022, and October 25, 2023, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Nov.
+20, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 13, 2025 to file lead plaintiff applications in a securities class action lawsuit against Hasbro, Inc. (NasdaqGS: HAS), if they purchased the Company's shares between February 7, 2022, and October 25, 2023, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help